 The course in anatomy is about the appearance of the human being and how this is determined by the underlying anatomy.

 We start with a general overview of proportions and construction, after that we go into the anatomy of the portrait: the characteristics of the head and neck (including the entire spine).
-The third block deals with the trunk in all parts of the skeleton and muscles.
-The fourth block covers the limbs, hands and feet.
-The fifth block deals with the anatomical differences between men and women, to end with the different ideals of beauty that have emerged over the centuries.
+The third module deals with the trunk in all parts of the skeleton and muscles.
+The fourth covers the limbs, hands and feet.
+The fifth module deals with the anatomical differences between men and women, to end with the different ideals of beauty that have emerged over the centuries.

 Attached to each part is a practical assignment intended to imprint the subject matter well.
 The executed assignment gives access to the next lesson.

 In addition, an exercise program is offered, focused on looking and thinking in basic forms and various drawing techniques in charcoal and chalk, layered charcoal according to the ‘course Bargue’ and various pen and ink techniques.

 The course Form & Anatomy is divided into 5 modules of 5 lessons each, 25 in total.

 They are two programs in one: a theory program and a practical program related to different methods, materials and techniques; both programs are completed with assignments.

 After each fifth lesson a reflection takes place in a video conference.